Protect Your Home

 When insuring your home, you normally need two policies: one for the building itself and another for its contents (see our contents insurance reviews).

-Buildings insurance covers the structure of your home (walls, windows, roof etc) as well as permanent fixtures and fittings (such as baths, toilets and fitted kitchens).
+Buildings insurance covers the structure of your home (walls, windows, roof, etc) as well as permanent fixtures and fittings (such as baths, toilets, and fitted kitchens).
 See our for Which?
-Recommended Providers and Claims Satisfaction results.
+Recommended Providers and Claims Satisfaction Results.

-It generally covers damage due to fire, lightning, explosion or earthquake, theft (or attempted theft), riots or vandalism, storms or flooding, subsidence, falling trees, moving objects (such as a car hitting your home) and escaping or leaking water or oil.
+It generally covers damage due to fire, lightning, explosion or earthquake, theft (or attempted theft), riots or vandalism, storms or flooding, subsidence, falling trees, moving objects (such as a car hitting your home), and escaping or leaking water or oil.

-If you have a mortgage, your lender will insist you take out buildings insurance.
+If you have a mortgage, your lender will insist you take out building insurance.
 If you’re a tenant, it’s down to your landlord to arrange it.
-In other cases, buildings insurance is not compulsory, but you’d be unwise to do without it.[/vc_column_text][/vc_column][vc_column width=”1/2″][vc_column_text]
+In other cases, building insurance is not compulsory, but you’d be unwise to do without it.

 INCLUSIONS